garrandall/popular-music-data/tracks/that-girl-maxi-priest-shaggy.md

 silence and speak
 Just a glimpse upon the
 silhouette make my knees
-Get weak mmmmm
+Get weak mmm
 Baby, baby so unique a reggaematic
 Lover lover make her life complete

-That girl(ooh) that kind of girl
+That girl(oh) that kind of girl
-That girl(ooh) that kind of girl
+That girl(oh) that kind of girl

 She's the kind of woman
 Who knows the street